StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 ![Data flow](../../.gitbook/assets/stackpack-dynatrace.svg)

-* Agent V2 connects to the configured [Dynatrace API](dynatrace.md#rest-api-endpoints) to retrieve Smartscape topology and events data.
+* Agent V2 connects to the configured [Dynatrace API](dynatrace.md#rest-api-endpoints) to retrieve data:
+  * If a Dynatrace topology check is configured, Topology and Smartscape data is retrieved
+  * If a Dynatrace health check is configured, events data is retrieved.
 * Agent V2 pushes [retrieved data](dynatrace.md#data-retrieved) to StackState.
 * [Topology data](dynatrace.md#topology) is translated into components and relations.
 * [Tags](dynatrace.md#tags) defined in Dynatrace are added to components and relations in StackState.